matthiasmullie/mullie.eu/_posts/2014-11-12-why-your-code-doesnt-scale.md

 ## Example

-Let's say we're want to retrieve a random row from the database:
+Let's say we want to retrieve a random row from the database:

 **BAD**